Smoulvad01/AI-C1-image-/README.md

 - Inspecting_image_data, we inspected the data before and after processing
 - Image_Analysis_CNN cointains the loading of data, processing, KNN, Logistic Regression, CNN and applying the CNN on new images of eyes, taken by us
 - Rule_Based_Model contains a rule based model to identify open or closed eyes, used on the images taken by us.
+- prediction_images contains 6 images that are used on trained model on to make a prediction

 ## **License**